fractalwagmi/react-sdk/README.md

 ### 1. Import the global stylesheet

-If using the provided default button, import our global stylesheet to ensure that the component renders correctly:
+If using the provided default button rather than your own UI, import our global stylesheet to ensure that the component renders correctly:

 ```
 import '@fractalwagmi/fractal-sdk/styles.css';